 Small business insurance is a necessity for the technology industry because of the many unique risks that professionals in the tech industry face every day.
 Data breaches, software errors, and programming mistakes can lead to costly lawsuits.
 Therefore, finding the right tech insurance is an integral part of business success.

-The experts at The Hartford will help you identify the right type of tech insurance for you, so you can get covered for your specific needs.
+Before getting a policy, an IT business owner should find an insurance company well-versed in the evolving risk environment of tech.
+With more than 30 years as a leader in tech insurance, the experts at The Hartford can help you identify the right type of tech insurance for your specific needs.
 Get started today with a free, no obligation quote.